 - General Waste

 - Hazardous wasted – managed within each College as required.

 - Staff and students can also donate unwanted items, such as:

 - Clothing, accessories and household wares – British Heart Foundation collection bins located in the student accommodation villages

 - Stationery and unwanted books – Student Union

 - Food and utility items – Student Union

 You can view a map highlighting specialist and general recycling points on campus here:

-For people living within Lincoln you can find details about what items can be recycled here.
+For those living within Lincoln you can find details about what items can be recycled here.